Gillian Beckwith MA Accred. Relationship and Sex Therapy

 What I Work With

-All types of relational and sexual problems.
+All types of relationship and sexual problems.
 People present with dilemmas in a range of ways from slightly unhappy to deeply distressed.
 None of these problems are unique.
 It can be common that my new clients, while feeling overwhelmed, also describe being frustrated and weighed down with guilt when they accept that they need to get help to resolve matters.
 Fortunately, holding these particular feelings does not prevent clients from getting to some positive change.

 Over more than 19 years of practice I have had experience of working with clients from varied sexualities, cultures, spirituality, age, abilities, illness and backgrounds.
 I take a special interest in being respectful and affirmative in approach to difference/diversity.